delgod/ajax-imou-bridge/README.md

 **Common Issues:**

-*   **Connection Refused**: Check your firewall rules and ensure the `SIA_PORT` is open on the host running the bridge, allowing inbound connections from your Ajax Hub.
+*   **Connection Refused**: Check your firewall rules and ensure the `BIND_PORT` is open on the host running the bridge, allowing inbound connections from your Ajax Hub.
 *   **Authentication Failed**: Double-check your `IMOU_APP_ID` and `IMOU_APP_SECRET`.
 *   **No Devices Found**: Ensure your cameras are online, controllable in your Imou Life application and support the privacy mode feature.